• Home

 The Bus from Phaplu to Kathmandu

 I posted already about the various ways of getting to and from Lukla from Kathmandu, Nepal.
 Flying into Lukla isn’t the only way to start your Everest region or Everest Base Camp trek, there are various bus, jeep and walk options.
-We feel that flying is the best way to go based on our experience, because we’ve done it 2 ways.
+We feel that flying is the best way to go based on our experience, because we’ve done it in different ways.
 We flew into Lukla to start our Everest trek and at the end, walked out as far as Phaplu before catching the bus to Kathmandu.
-Taking this option also gave us a chance to check out the jeeps that ferry trekkers in and out along the same road.
+We’ve also walked up from Phaplu, after flying Kathmandu to Phaplu.
+Taking this Phaplu option also gave us a chance to check out the jeeps that ferry trekkers in and out along the same road.
 The bus from Phaplu to Kathmandu was quite an experience!

 bus and jeep traffic jam between phaplu and kathmandu

-Sorry about photo quality, many of these were taken sneakily on my phone.
+Sorry about photo quality, many of these pictures were taken sneakily on my phone.

 Bus or Jeep from Phaplu to Kathmandu?